AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 ## Overview

-[A waterfall chart is a form of data visualization that helps in understanding the cumulative effect of sequentially introduced positive or negative values.
-The waterfall chart is also known as a flying bricks chart or Mario chart due to the apparent suspension of columns (bricks) in mid-air.]
+A waterfall chart is a data visualization that shows how an initial value is affected by a series of intermediate positive or negative values.
+This type is also known as a cascade chart, bridge chart, flying bricks chart, or Mario chart.

+As a rule, intermediate values are visualized as floating columns, while the initial and the final values look like whole columns.
+The elements are usually connected with lines.

+This article explains how to create a basic Waterfall chart as well as configure settings that are specific to the type.
+You can also see the table below to get a brief overview of the Waterfall chart's characteristics:

 <table border="1" class="seriesTABLE">
 <tr><th colspan=2>API</th></tr>